stefanind/stefanind/README.md

 I am currently doing a Master's in Data Science (graduating June 2026), specializing in Machine Learning.
 I spend all my extra time learning about LLMs, world models, and systems-level and performance AI engineering.

 I am also conducting some research by investigating representational priors for efficient transformer training.
-Basically, I am trying to extract a prior from a trained model and/or data to be used as a basis for new models to reduce training time and help model convergence.
+Basically, I am trying to extract a prior from a trained model to be used as a basis for new models to reduce training time and help model convergence.

 Currently looking for work for when I graduate in June!